yanakk/6-DOF-Robotic-Arm-Hitting-Bell-Task/README.md

 # 6-DOF-Robotic-Arm-Hitting-Bell-Task
-The project of the "Robot Design and Practice" course for the 2019-2020 academic year.
+One of the projects of the "Robot Design and Practice" course for the 2019-2020 academic year.
+Work with two teammates.